 When you’re in this season of life, make sure that your true skills and interests are being developed outside of your job.
 Don’t let your job take over every inch of your mental and emotional space.
 Decide what you want your future life to look like and figure out what it will take to get there.
 Carve out time to pursue those goals.
 Make the most of your time away from work.
 Future you will thank you for taking the initiative to lay the groundwork for the future you truly desire for yourself.

-When you start to realize what you want (and sometimes this comes from learning what you don’t), you’ll truly start to design your own career path.
+We hope that our tips for Generation Z in the workplace and Gen Z’ers starting their career have been helpful.
+When you start to realize what you want (and sometimes this comes from learning what you don’t), you’ll start to design your own career path.

 For employers reading this blog, check out our article on recruiting for Gen Z and Millennials!

 How pepelwerk can help Generation Z in the workplace